great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_database_table_view_or_query_result_as_a_batch.rst

     .. tab-container:: tab1
         :title: Show Docs for V3 (Batch Request) API

+        What used to be called a “Batch” in the old API was replaced with :ref:`Validator <reference__core_concepts__validation>`.
+A Validator knows how to validate a particular Batch of data on a particular :ref:`Execution Engine <reference__core_concepts>` against a particular :ref:`Expectation Suite <reference__core_concepts__expectations__expectation_suites>`.
+In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis.

+        You can read more about the core classes that make Great Expectations run in our :ref:`Core Concepts reference guide <reference__core_concepts>`.

         .. admonition:: Prerequisites -- this how-to guide assumes you have already:

             - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`